 The Mitel OIG supports up to 1500 MiVoice Integration application users.
 These 1500 users consume 1500 Mitel OIG standard call control monitors; one monitor for each communication session (exception is MiVoice Integration for Salesforce with MiContact Center Business, which uses Mitel OIG advanced call control monitors).
+For Example, When Mitel OIG has 150 MiVoice Integration application users, the remaining allowable connection limit for applications is reduced to 1350.

-New for OIG 4.0: Opening additional Salesforce tabs when using MiVoice Integration for Salesforce no longer consumes additional user licenses.
-Opening new browser windows containing MiVoice Integration for Salesforce, whether on the same PC or a different PC, still adds to the consumed license total.
+Opening additional Salesforce tabs when using MiVoice Integration for Salesforce does not consume additional Salesforce user licenses.
+However, opening new browser windows containing MiVoice Integration for Salesforce, whether on the same PC or a different PC, still adds to the total consumed call control monitor licenses.
+Please refer to the Mitel Open Integration Gateway - Installation and Maintenance Guide for more details.